neolefty/proto-gmap/README.md

 * [Mozilla](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps)
 * [Microsoft](https://developer.microsoft.com/en-us/windows/pwa)

-In short, a PWA should be fine on a desktop browser and also behave like a *native* mobile app on a phone — support is best on Android, and it's getting better on iOS, [especially in 12.2](https://medium.com/@firt/whats-new-on-ios-12-2-for-progressive-web-apps-75c348f8e945) which came out March 25, 2019.
+In short, a PWA should work normally on a desktop browser and also behave like a *native* mobile app on a phone — support is best on Android, and it's getting better on iOS, [especially in 12.2](https://medium.com/@firt/whats-new-on-ios-12-2-for-progressive-web-apps-75c348f8e945) which came out March 25, 2019.
 [Here's a comparison between iOS and Android](https://medium.com/@firt/progressive-web-apps-on-ios-are-here-d00430dee3a7) from March 2018 that's still pretty accurate.

 ## Google Maps in React